spring1843/go-dsa/dp/README.md

 There are two general methods for writing DP algorithms: the top-down and bottom-up approaches.

-In the top-down approach, a caching mechanism is utilized to store each sub-problem solution and prevent redundancy.
+In the top-down approach, a caching mechanism is utilized to store each subproblem solution and prevent redundancy.
 This technique is also known as memoization.

-In the bottom-up approach, sub-problems are solved in order of size, with smaller ones tackled first.
-Since all subsequent smaller sub-problems are already solved when addressing a particular sub-problem, the result is stored.
+In the bottom-up approach, subproblems are solved in order of size, with smaller ones tackled first.
+Since all subsequent smaller subproblems are already solved when addressing a particular subproblem, the result is stored.

 ## Complexity